That's it man. Game over man, game over!

 - The opening scene for Firefly is a flashback to the Unification War.
 Mal Reynolds is leading a group that's holding ground against a numerically larger opponent.
 One of his soldiers, Private Bendis, says they're going to die.
 Mal tells him reinforcements on on their way and they'll be okay.
 Instead it's the enemy that gets reinforced and Bendis is killed while standing next to Mal.

-- Parodied in Futurama when the crew shrinks themselves down to fight worms inside Fry's body.
+- Parodied in Futurama when the crew shrinks themselves down to fight worms inside Fry's body ("Parasites Lost").
 Whenever a minor setback comes up, Bender panics and yells at everyone to abandon ship.
 Happens no less than three times.
 Note that they are using virtual reality controlled robotic miniatures of themselves and are never in any danger whatsoever.

 - Star Trek: The Animated Series episode "The Jihad".
 Subverted with M-3-Green, who despite calling their mission "mad" and saying "We're all going to die", makes to the end alive.